ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.31 =
+* Add new section to user submission form to allow visitors to assign tags to the links they submit

 = 6.0.30 =
 * Add option to display categories as a multi-select list in user submission form